 When raising and re-raising things get a tad trickier since your opponent’s bet size influences the ‘reward’ drastically – but with this powerful formula you can always calculate the BE% in a few seconds at the table.
-And remember, you can round and be close enough to be profitable in real-time.
+And you can round numbers to be close enough in real-time.

 When bluffing, it’s vital to know how often you can expect your opponent to fold.
 If their Fold % is higher than the BE % given your bet size, you have an outright +EV bluff.
 But how do you know how often a player will actually fold?

 This is where software comes into play.
 Now in real-time, you won’t have the time to use this software (and most places won’t even allow you to legally use tools like this during hands) – but getting an innate feel for this stuff through time and practice pays off in a big way.
 My tool of choice is Flopzilla and if you’ve never heard of it before you can learn how to use Flopzilla with my free video.
 If you also want some extra studying heres a video that teaches you how to use a fold equity calculator.

-Take a situation where you 3bet preflop with A♦ 4♦ and your opponent calls.
+Take a hand where you 3bet preflop with A♦ 4♦ and villain calls.
 The flop is K♠ 8♠ 3♦ and you are trying to figure out if you should bluff.
-Without understanding this situation mathematically you are left to random guessing or hoping to find some hint of a tell – but with math we can have a more clear idea.
+Without understanding this situation mathematically you are left to random guessing or hoping to find some hint of a tell – but math gives you a clear idea.

 Say you think villain would call your 3bet with a range of 77-QQ (you think he would 4bet KK+), AQ, AJ, KQ, KJs.
 And you think if you bet he’s only going to continue with top pair+ and flush draws.